-Member of parliament Fowzia Kufi, who won re-election, says Karzais government is afraid of the new parliament.
+LAWRENCE: Member of parliament Fowzia Kufi, who won re-election, says Karzai's government is afraid of the new parliament.

-Ms. FOWZIA KUFI (Member of Parliament, Afghanistan): We give him enough trouble and so he doesnt want to have continue having such trouble.
+FOWZIA KUFI: We give him enough trouble and so he doesn't want to have continue having such trouble.

-Ms. KUFI: If President Karzai try to ignore this choice, then the other alternative will be Talibanization and more war to this country, which I dont think this nation is in a position to sacrifice.
+KUFI: If President Karzai try to ignore this choice, then the other alternative will be Talibanization and more war to this country, which I don't think this nation is in a position to sacrifice.

 LAWRENCE: The parliament is supposed to be at work solving problems, not becoming a crisis of its own, says Nader Naderi, head of the Free and Fair Election Foundation of Afghanistan.

-Mr. NADER NADERI (Free and Fair Election Foundation of Afghanistan): The attorney general office has no right to interfere in this process.
+NADER NADERI: The attorney general office has no right to interfere in this process.

-Mr. NADERI: And thats a step forward, and that need to be acknowledged.
+NADERI: And that's a step forward, and that need to be acknowledged.